imjoy-team/ImJoy/docs/development.md

 To make the window in standalone mode by default (in full screen and detached from the workspace), you can set `"defaults": {"standalone": true}`.

+If you want to show the window as a dialog, then set `"defaults": {"as_dialog": true}`.

 #### runnable
 Defines whether the plugin can be executed by clicking on the plugin menu (By default, all plugins are `runnable`).
 For helper plugins which do not run by themselves, (e.g. a `native-python` plugin can be called by a `window` plugin and do not necessarily executed by the user directly), setting `"runnable": false` would move down the plugin to the bottom of the plugin menu and made non-clickable.